prasadparab/anonymous-chat-app/README.md

 # anonymous-chat-app
+Simple chat application to understand Web-Socket using socket-io.js

-simple chat application to do chating in local network. people can use it in their office.
+Application to do chating in your local network. (people can use it in their office at their own risk).

 To setup this application